aFewThings/earlyPredictionOfDisorder/dataset summary/Experiments.md

 In their training guide they use LMDB files and these are hard to see inside.
 But I guess they followed [COCO annotation format](http://cocodataset.org/#format-data) rules.

 ### Pose Order (COCO)

+They followed COCO annotation format which has 17 keypoints and added one more feature(Neck)  interpolated by Lsho and Rsho.

 <p align="center">
     <img src="https://github.com/CMU-Perceptual-Computing-Lab/openpose/raw/master/doc/media/keypoints_pose_18.png", width="480">